JuliaSparse/MKLSparse.jl/README.md

 After `MKLSparse.jl` is loaded, the methods `factorize`, `lufact`, `cholfact`, `ldltfact` will now instead be computed using MKL.
 The returned factorization objects can be used to solve equations with backslash just like normally.
 MKL will also be used if the `A\B` syntax is used and `A` is sparse.

-Note, due to an unresolved ambiguity problem you currently need to use `MKLSparse.DSS.lufact` to use the lu factorization.
+Note, due to an unresolved ambiguity problem you currently need to use `MKLSparse.lufact` to use the lu factorization.